ScorpionFiko/UTOR-MOD20-CHAL01-React-Portfolio/README.md

 ### Backend readiness:

-Even though this applicatoin is front-end only, the seeds for a back-end implementation have been sown.
+Even though this application is front-end only, the seeds for a back-end implementation have been sown.
 The information for the portfolio and resume's skill section are obtained from internal arrays (to simulate data coming from a database) and displayed on the screen using the array.map method.
 In the future, this particular application will be further enhanced to store portfolio information in a back end database.
 This means that the developer will be able to log in and update information without the need to touch the code.

 ### EmailJS: